 (4) HAT TRICK Program

 HAT TRICK is an innovative 12-week program for men that focuses on physical activity, healthy eating and mental fitness.
 Throughout this program, you will get to work with local health experts, as the focus of each weekly session will vary, covering topics from increasing physical activity levels, to healthy eating strategies and ways to strengthen your mental fitness.
+The next HAT TRICK course begins on February 21, 2019 until May 16, 2019.
 Click here for more information.